Gold for Steven Gardiner in 400m

 bstubbs@tribunemedia.net

+On Friday night at the Khalifa International Stadium, the Abaco native became just the second Bahamian male to sit on top of the planet in the one-lap race and the fourth individual male champion.

-His time of 43.48 lowered his previous national record of 43.87 that he established on May 4, 2018 right here in Qatar and will allow the Bahamian national anthem to be played for the eighth time – and the first at this event since Tonique Williams won gold in the women's 400m in 2005 in Helsinki, Finland.
+His time of 43.48 lowered his previous national record of 43.87 that he established on May 4, 2018 right here in Qatar and will allow the Bahamian national anthem to be played for the eighth time – and the first at this event since Donald Thomas triumphed in the men's high jump in Osaka, Japan in 2007.

+Two years earlier, Tonique Williams would be the last Bahamian female to win a gold with her victory in the 400m in Helsinki, Finland.

 It also tied him with eighth place on the all-time performance list with a mark that world record holder Wayde van Niekerk produced in Beijing, China on July 15, 1992.